 Avoid impulse buys.
 Don’t buy anything NOT on the list.
 Resist impulse purchases.
 I tend to put impulse items on a list (right on my smartphone), promising myself I can buy it at a later date.
 Often by the time I shop again, the item has lost its appeal.
 Yeah, that’s why it’s called an impulse.
 You didn’t really need it, you just wanted it.
 Break this habit and you will save money, I promise.

-Know your prices.
 You probably already know that stores drastically mark down prices on some items to get you into the store.
 These “loss leaders” are great deals for you.
 However, other items may be over-priced.
-So, check the flyers or online prices from several stores (Ben Franklin, Costco, Daiso, Don Quijote, Fisher Hawaii, Longs, Office Depot/Max, Target, Walmart, etc.) so you know what a bargain is and what is not.
+So, check flyers or online prices from several stores (Ben Franklin, Costco, Daiso, Don Quijote, Fisher Hawaii, Longs, Office Depot/Max, Target, Walmart, etc.) so you know what a bargain is and what is not.

+Know your prices and take advantage of coupons and deals.
 Sign up for email newsletters or follow your favorite stores on social media (Twitter, Instagram, Facebook).
 Companies often send their followers links to coupons and give advance notice of sales.

-Oh, make sure your child didn’t simply skip supplies you’ll have to buy later.
+Consider taking the opportunity to teach your children about budgeting and take some of the stress off you.
+Just make sure your child didn’t simply skip supplies you’ll have to buy later.
 Let them know if they forget anything, they’ll have to do without.
 A budget is a budget.
 (You’ll have to decide how harsh to be.)

 We hope you find these tips helpful to shop wisely and reduce costs on school supplies.
 Have a good year!